maxadamo/galera_proxysql/README.md

 ## Description

-This module sets up and bootstrap Galera cluster and ProxySQL.
+The version 2.0.0 of this module is a great step forward (the unit test is fully working).
+It sets up and bootstrap Galera cluster and ProxySQL with SSL support.

 The status of the cluster is checked at run time through the fact `galera_status` and puppet will attempt to re-join the node in case of disconnection.

 If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.